asteriogonzalez/pytest-study/README.md

 @pytest.mark.study(order=1)
 def test_study_two():
-    """This studio will be executed before test_study_one because we have changed the order.
-All test_study_two() prerequisite will be executed before calling, but not test_study_one() prerequisites.
+    """This studio will be executed before test_study_one() because we have changed the priority order to 1.

+    All test_study_two() prerequisites will be executed before calling it but none from test_study_one() prerequisites.

-    This allows to execute the studies ASAP.
+    This allows to execute the studies ASAP in blocks.
     """
     time.sleep(0.3)
     print "Study 2 Hello World again!"